swaggest/php-json-schema/README.md

 Processing path is a combination of schema and data pointers.
 You can use `InvalidValue->getSchemaPointer()` and `InvalidValue->getDataPointer()` to extract schema/data pointer.

+You can receive `Schema` instance that failed validation with `InvalidValue->getFailedSubSchema`.

 You can build error tree using `InvalidValue->inspect()`.

 ### PHP structured classes with validation